CentroDL/godot/w01/d01/student/intro_to_ruby_lab_prompt.md

 ### Completion

-**Finish at least 3 parts.** Do as many as you can, but don't work until you are exhausted -- this is a marathon, not a sprint.
+**Finish at least the first 2 parts.** Do as many as you can, but don't work until you are exhausted -- this is a marathon, not a sprint.

 Only do the bonus if you have completed every single part.
 Do not expect to get the bonus finished EVER.